-The expenses of the offering, not including the underwriting discount, are estimated at \$\) million and are payable by us.
-We have agreed to reimburse the underwriters for all expenses related to the clearing of this offering with the Financial Industry Regulatory Authority and the qualification of our common stock under state securities laws.
+The expenses of the offering, not including the underwriting discount, are estimated at \$2.8 million and are payable by us.
+We have agreed to reimburse the underwriters in an amount not to exceed \$50,000 for expenses related to the clearing of this offering with the Financial Industry Regulatory Authority and all expenses relating to the qualification of our common stock under state securities laws.